allendema/SnapScrap.py/README.md

 ## Use it
-Just enter one username which has Public Profile.
+Just enter one username which has a Public Profile.
-It saves the media in a Folder with the name of given username.
+It saves the media in current directory in a Folder named after given username.

 ## Heads Up
 Made by exploring Python.
 Inspired by similiar programms.
 Use at own risk.